 In 2022, researchers from the Community Eye Health team were commissioned to prepare a detailed report that summarises the state of eye care services in Aotearoa New Zealand.
 The report highlights that while New Zealand has a solid foundation for good quality eye care services, there is room for improvement in the way we plan and deliver eye care services to ensure all New Zealanders can access the services they need.

-The report was prepared for Eye Health Aotearoa, with funding from Blind Low Vision New Zealand.
+Funding: The report was prepared for Eye Health Aotearoa, with funding from Blind Low Vision New Zealand.

 Geographic access to eye health services in Aotearoa New Zealand: which communities are being left behind?